 Parking enforcement at all Conestoga campuses and the residence is governed by both Conestoga College and the municipality in which the campus is located.

 Appeal or pay a parking ticket

 To appeal or pay a Conestoga-issued parking ticket, use the Lookup a Ticket online tool.
-Appeals must be done online, unless you got a ticket for displaying a counterfeit or altered permit; these appeals must be done in person at the Doon campus parking office.
+Appeals must be done online.
 Appeals cannot be done by email.
 Appeals must be received within five days of the offence.
 A valid appeal can be based only on the contention that a violation was issued contrary to the Parking Regulations or in error before an appeal will be considered.